rainlab/livewire-plugin/README.md

 # Livewire Plugin

 Integrate Laravel Livewire components inside October CMS themes.
+You can use them in your app and plugins, with Twig, Blade or PHP template engines.

 ## Requirements

-- October CMS 3.0 or above
+- October CMS 3.3.9 or above

 ### Installation